Godfrey Winn

 Godfrey Herbert Winn (15 October 1906 – 19 June 1971) was an English journalist known as a columnist, and also a writer and actor.

-Born in Kings Norton, Warwickshire, he attended King Edward's School, Birmingham.
+Born in Kings Norton, Worcestershire, he attended King Edward's School, Birmingham.
 His career as a theatre actor began as a boy at the Haymarket Theatre and he appeared in many plays and films.
 He went on to write a number of novels and biographical works, and became a star columnist for the Daily Mirror and the Sunday Express newspapers, where he wrote "Dear Abby" articles for lovelorn women.
 Journalists nicknamed him 'Winifred God' because of his popularity with women readers.
 Winn was gay and never married.

 In 1939, Winn was the first British war correspondent to cross the Maginot Line.
 He served as a Royal Navy able seaman, during the Second World War, training at HMS Ganges and becoming a CW (Commission Candidate Wartime) before injury led to his medical discharge.
 His book 'Home From Sea' published in 1943 recounts his life in the Royal Navy.
 Another book, PQ17, was an account of his experiences, as a journalist, on Convoy PQ 17 during the Second World War.
 After the war, he wrote numerous books and magazine articles, and appeared on radio and television as well as in films.
 He frequently compered the BBC Radio show Housewives' Choice, with David Jacobs, from the early 1950s to the mid 1960s.
 He was a friend of W. Somerset Maugham and it is said that the character George Potter in Maugham's 1941 book Strictly Personal was based on him.